 In fall 2016, the design team of Howeler + Yoon was selected and hired as the University of Virginia slavery memorial design consultant.
-They have been working to get community feedback about the proposed memorial (what might it look like?
+They worked with the President’s Commission on Slavery and the University (PCSU) to get community feedback about the proposed memorial (what might it look like?
 Where might it sit on Grounds? and so on…) from the wider community–students, faculty, staff, and our neighbors in Charlottesville and Albemarle county (and likely also other surrounding counties where many with UVA connections live today).

 For more than four decades, the entire University was a site of enslavement.
-Now, we’re confronting our past, uncovering new knowledge, and using that knowledge to teach, heal, and shape the future.”
+Now, we’re confronting our past, uncovering new knowledge, and using that knowledge to teach, heal, and shape the future.

 Read more about UVA’s powerful Memorial to Enslaved Laborers: